-The same formula holds for some sheaves which are torsion free, but not locally free.
-For example, for torsion-free sheaves on an integral curve the same formula holds (see \cite[thm 1.3]{Hartshorne86}).
+The same formula holds sometimes for sheaves that are torsion free, but not locally free.
+For example, for torsion-free sheaves on an integral curve this was proved in \cite[thm 1.3]{Hartshorne86}.
 See also \cite{Fulton-02}.
 The theorem was also proved for sheaves on multiple smooth curves in \cite{Drezet2009}.